blueedgetechno/win11React/README.md

 # Why

 WHY NOT?
-Why not just waste a week of your life creating a React project, just to cover up your insecurities of how incompetent you are and then waste another couple weeks to try and get the repoistory back from GitHub...
+Why not just waste a week of your life creating a React project, just to cover up your insecurities of how incompetent you are.
 Just why not!
-11/10 would do again!

 # Features
 - [x] Start Menu, Search Menu and Widgets